 Systems Engineering

-One issue of consequence is the definition of a system in the context of research.
-When the public think of a system in the defense industry, their minds may bring up an image of a weapons platform like an aircraft with all of its armaments arrayed out in front of it.
-The Systems Engineer abstracts the term more broadly, seeing a system as an amalgamation of staffing, processing and producing a deliverable item for use.
-The standard DoD text on the subject, Systems Engineering Fundamentals defines a system as: “Simply stated, a system is an integrated composite of people, products, and processes that provide a capability to satisfy a stated need or objective.”
-(Lightsey, 2001).
+The Systems Engineer abstracts the term “system more broadly, seeing it as an amalgamation of staffing, processing, and producing a deliverable item for use.
+The standard DoD text on the subject, Systems Engineering Fundamentals defines a system as: a system is an integrated composite of people, products, and processes (Lightsey, 2001).
 Further most Systems Engineers like to consider many systems in the context of their interrelations with other systems, which has led to the term System of Systems.
-(Keating, 2003) The relation of these terms to a research effort will be developed below, both in abstract terms and in actual practice on the project cited above.
+(Keating, 2003)